sassoftware/sas-container-recipes/README.md

     a.
 If you are looking for an environment tailored towards individual data scientists and developers, you will be interested in SAS Programming running on a [Single Container](https://github.com/sassoftware/sas-container-recipes#single-container-quickstart).

     b.
-If you would like an environment suitable for collaborative data science work, then you may be interested in a SAS Programming environment or a SAS Viya environment on [Multiple Containers](https://github.com/sassoftware/sas-container-recipes#multiple-containers).
+If you would like an environment suitable for collaborative data science work, then you may be interested in a SAS programming-only environment or a SAS Viya full deployment on [Multiple Containers](https://github.com/sassoftware/sas-container-recipes#multiple-containers).

 4. Check out post-deployment details relevant to your deployment.